 What can we do as parents to prepare our children for the many academic challenges at school while setting them up for a successful career?
-One answer is clear: Coding.
-Let’s take a look at programming courses that teach Python and see how coding can transform your child from consumer to creator.
+One answer is clear: Coding – especially learning Python for kids.
+Let’s take a look at Python programming for kids and see how coding can transform your child from consumer to creator.

 What Is Python?

 Python is the text-based programming language used by millions of professional coders at places like Google, IBM, and even NASA!

 United Space Alliance’s Senior Project Engineer, Robin Friedrich, was tasked with finding a better way to handle data management on NASA’s shuttle missions and quickly discovered that Python was the answer.
 “Things just work the first time,” says Friedrich.
 “No other language exhibits that trait like Python.”

 According to Cuong Do, a Software Architect at YouTube.com:

 “Python is fast enough for our site and allows us to produce maintainable features in record times, with a minimum of developers.”